ferferga/FileManagementTools/difference_checker/README.md

 # Difference Checker

+*(This is only relevant if you're not running this from the provided binaries)*

 This tool doesn't have an specific requirement.
 However, if you want to see a progress bar while it's running, you must issue the following command before running it: